wso2/docs-choreo-dev/en/developer-docs/docs/develop-components/integrate-unit-tests-into-the-build-pipeline.md

 ## View failed unit tests

-If a unit test fails during the build, Choreo will fail and stop the build to prevent deploying faulty code.
-You can view the detailed logs for troubleshooting by clicking **View Details** corresponding to the failed build, then expanding the failed unit test step to view the logs.
+If a unit test fails during the build, Choreo will stop the build to prevent faulty code from being deployed.
+To troubleshoot, click **View Details** for the failed build and expand the failed unit test step to review the test output logs.

 ## Explore a sample

-To see unit tests in action within the build pipeline, try out the [WSO2 MI helloworld](https://github.com/wso2/choreo-samples/tree/main/hello-world-mi) sample or the [Ballerina hello world](https://github.com/wso2/choreo-samples/tree/main/greeting-service) sample.
+To see unit tests in action within the build pipeline, try out the [WSO2 MI helloworld](https://github.com/wso2/choreo-samples/tree/main/hello-world-mi) sample or the [Ballerina helloworld](https://github.com/wso2/choreo-samples/tree/main/greeting-service) sample.